ncatlab/nlab-content/pages/3/3/0/7/27033/content.md

 * The [[ring]] of [[rational numbers|rational]] [[power series]] $\mathbb{Q}[[x]]$ being a [[discrete integral domain]] is equivalent to LPO.
 Similarly, the [[Heyting field]] of [[rational numbers|rational]] [[Laurent series]] $\mathbb{Q}((x))$ being a [[discrete field]] is equivalent to LPO.

-### Statements implied by LPO
+## Consequences

-There are various statements that are implied by LPO.
+There are various statements that are consequences of LPO.

 \begin{theorem}
 [[WLPO]] follows from LPO, but not conversely.